wiblingen1/HBmonitor/README.md

 ---

-**hbmonitor3 by KC1AWV**

-Python 3 implementation of N0MJS HBmonitor for HBlink https://github.com/kc1awv/hbmonitor3

----

-Copyright (C) 2013-2018  Cortney T. Buffington, N0MJS <n0mjs@me.com>

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA

----

 After update distribution of Linux jinja2 to version 3.x you can find problem with run HBMonitor with error:

      ValueError: The 'monitor' package was not installed in a way that PackageLoader understands.